About Laura Cunningham

 • Inspire each other!

-• And most important: learn together - you can literally work yourself though each topic and complete “units” almost like lessons.
-It’s amazing!
+• And most important: learn together - you can literally work yourself though each topic and complete “guides” almost like lessons.

-For more about the pattern parade please head over to my website, Sweet Cinnamon Roses
+For more about Laura’s step-by-step sewing patterns please head over to her website, Sweet Cinnamon Roses

 Probably the most perfect project bag out there!
 Perfectly round, reversible, plenty of pockets, so versatile and ohhhh so cute.